Pumpkin Soup with Yellow Split Peas

 After about 20-30 minutes the pumpkin will be done steaming and will be very hot!
 Carefully remove the pumpkin using tongs and drain the water from the pot.
 In the same pot add 2 table spoons of water and set it to high heat.
 Dice an onion and add it to the pot.

 Let the onion cook for about 5 minutes, then add in the split peas with 4 cups of water.
 You can now add in any spices you like.
-Cinnamon, and cumin are recommended.
+Starting with 1/2 a teaspoon of cinnamon and/or cumin is recommended.

 While the split peas are cooking scoop the seeds of the pumpkin out onto a plate.
 Be sure the pumpkin has cooled down.